 In Puppet Practitioner students will learn why they should manage their Puppet infrastructure the right way.
-Students will learn multiple ways to accomplish tasks in Puppet and how to choose which is most appropriate for a given situation.
-Students will design and build modules, and extend modules from the Forge.
-Students will also learn best practices for implementing Roles & Profiles in their infrastructure.
+Students will learn multiple ways to accomplish tasks in Puppet.
+They will learn to choose which is most appropriate for a given situation.
+They will design and build modules, and extend modules from the Forge.
+And they will also learn best practices for implementing Roles & Profiles in their infrastructure.

-- More advanced Puppet DSL constructs that can be used to write more elegant code.
+- More advanced Puppet DSL constructs that can you use to write more elegant code.

 - Using data structures to create resources programmatically.

 - Using custom facts to expose information about nodes.

 - The concepts of modularity and composability and how they refer to module design.

 - Methods for testing your Puppet code and infrastructure.

 - Using MCollective from the command line to automate infrastructure orchestration.

 - Troubleshooting techniques and standard log files.